zackJKnight/lineup-coach-api/README.md

 ## License

-This project is provided for demonstration purposes and does not include any authentication or persistence beyond token generation.
+This project is provided for educational and demonstration purposes.
+It shows how to build a small API with token issuance, persistent storage via Deno KV, and federated login via Google OAuth.
 It is licensed under the MIT License.